 There is uncertainty in the predicted distribution of right whales, especially off North Carolina, where limited data with relatively few sightings were available.
 However, limited data should not be confused with limited right whale use of the area.
 Both the FL-SC and NC models implicitly assume that detectability of right whales (and therefore number of sightings) is equivalent across the spatial domain; however, it is widely accepted that detectability can vary.
 Richardson et al. (1995) found migrating bowhead whales (closely related to right whales) spent an especially low percentage of time at the surface and reasoned that the low percent of surface time explained low sightability of bowheads during aerial surveys of migrating whales.
-Likewise, the mid-Atlantic is used by right whales as a migratory corridor, among other uses, including calving grounds.
-Some of the more common behaviors off North and South Carolina may lead to right whale presence being underestimated by visual detection surveys.
+Likewise, the mid-Atlantic is used by right whales as a migratory corridor, among other things, so right whale presence off North and South Carolina is likely underestimated by visual detection surveys.
 Additionally, the model was constructed based on right whale distribution on their primary wintering grounds not in their migratory corridor.
 Due to a lack of survey data, December distributions were used to represent November, and March model distributions were used to represent April.
 There may be differences between modeled distribution and actual distribution during these periods.
 Preliminary data demonstrate that the majority of right whales that frequent the calving area are present there for only a period of a few weeks (A. Krzystan, June 2014 SEIT meeting).
 As many as 243 right whales have been sighted in the Southeast U.S. wintering habitat in one winter.
-If most of these whales were present for a period of weeks and other whales are short-stopping off South and North Carolina, there is likely a steady, constant presence of right whales in the mid-Atlantic during the Nov-Apr period.
+If most of these whales were present for a period of weeks and other whales are short-stopping off South and North Carolina, one could argue that there is likely a steady, constant presence of right whales in the mid-Atlantic during the entire winter.

-The modeled distribution used in this report averages across years with relatively low and high sighting frequency.
+The modeled distribution used in this report averages across years with relatively low and years with relatively high sighting frequency.
 It is unlikely this averaging would have a substantial impact upon the projected relative risk associated with each spatial closure alternative.
 Additionally, the modelling approach described in this report uses the overlay of black sea bass pot gear fishing effort (expressed in line-hours) and predicted right whale distribution to determine right whale relative risk of entanglement.
-This is a frequently used approach in whale risk assessment (Vanderlaan et al. 2009, Williams & O'Hara 2010, Murray & Orphanides 2013, Brown et al. 2015), because estimation of absolute risk is often impractical (Fonnesbeck et al. 2008, Redfern et al. 2013).
 This approach implicitly assumes that right whale entanglement rates do not vary by gender, size, space or time; however, certain behaviors or size classes of whales in certain locations at certain times might be more inherently vulnerable to entanglement than others (Knowlton et al. 2012).
 A sensitivity run using right whale distributions under warmer than average conditions showed most spatial closures would be more effective if the right whale distribution is compressed close to shore.
 Under colder than average conditions, most proposed closure alternatives become less effective, because the right whale population is located farther south and more broadly distributed offshore beyond the closure boundaries.
-Alternatives 4 and 6 both provided very little additional entanglement risk to right whales off Florida to South Carolina under all sensitivity runs.
+Alternatives 5 and 7 both provided very little additional entanglement risk to right whales off Florida to South Carolina under all sensitivity runs.
 Insufficient data were available to explore the impacts of warmer or colder than average conditions on right whale distributions off North Carolina, and no assumptions were made regarding the redistribution of the black sea bass population or associated fishing effort under these different temperature regimes.
 Average temperature conditions are more appropriate for forecasting risk when future temperature conditions are unknown.